-4.1.8.
+4.1.7.
 National Atmospheric Deposition Program (NADP)

 The purpose of the NADP network is to monitor primarily wet deposition at selected sites around the U.S. and its territories.
-The network is a collaborative effort among several agencies including the U.S. Geological Survey (USGS) and USDA.
-This network includes the Mercury Deposition Network (MDN).
+The network is a collaborative effort among several agencies including USDA and USGS (U.S. Geological Survey).
+This network also includes Mercury Deposition Network (MDN) sites.
 Precipitation is the primary climate parameter measured at NADP sites.

-4.1.9.
+4.1.8.
 Remote Automated Weather Station (RAWS) Network

 The RAWS network is administered through many land management agencies, particularly the BLM and the Forest Service.
 Hourly meteorology elements are measured and include temperature, wind, humidity, solar radiation, barometric pressure, fuel temperature, and precipitation (when temperatures are above freezing).
 The fire community is the primary client for RAWS data.
-These sites are remote and data typically are transmitted via GOES (Geostationary Operational Environmental Satellite).
+These sites are remote and data typically are transmitted via GOES

+(Geostationary Operational Environmental Satellite).
 Some sites operate all winter.
 Most data records for RAWS sites began during or after the mid-1980s.

-4.1.10.
-NWS Surface Airways Observation (SAO) Network
+4.1.9.
+NWS/FAA Surface Airways Observation Network (SAO)